CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 This repo shows the process of deploying a token that meets the OpenFinance S3 standard and how each requirement is implemented under the hood.

-## The demo tokens
+## 1. The demo tokens

-Either the RegD 506(c) or the Reg S will work as the token regulation. `demo.sol` is the demo token using RegD 506(c) as regulation and `ARegD506cToken.sol` as base (just slightly modified for space efficiency and avoiding deployment errors).
+Either the RegD 506(c) or the Reg S implemented by S3 will work as the token regulation.

+`demo.sol` is the demo token using RegD 506(c) as regulation and `ARegD506cToken.sol` as base (just slightly modified for space efficiency and avoiding deployment errors).

-## Deployment with Truffle
+## 2. Deployment with Truffle

 The config files are all included in the `S3Demo` folder for reference.